Carry Trade Strategy — What Is It? (Backtest)

 There are risks associated with a carry trade, but they depend on the assets involved.
 Here are the common risks:

 1. Exchange rate risks: This is the biggest risk in a currency carry trade.
 This risk arises because the forex market is exceptionally volatile and can change its course at any point in time.
 A small movement in exchange rates can result in massive losses.
-For instance, if you go long on NZD/JPY with the hope of earning from interest rate difference, you can incur a huge loss if the AUD were to fall in value relative to the Japanese yen.
+For instance, if you go long on NZD/JPY with the hope of earning from interest rate difference, you can incur a huge loss if the AUD falls in value relative to the Japanese yen.

 2. Interest rate risks: In this case, the interest rate difference disappears because the country of the investing currency reduces interest rates or the country of the funding currency increases its interest rates.
 When this happens, the trade becomes less profitable or not profitable at all, even if the exchange rate remains unchanged.